ibizaman/rpi/README.md

 ## Miscellaneous

-`./mount` and `./umount` are helper targets to respectively mount and unmount the boot and root directories.

-`./chroot` is a helper target to chroot into the sdcard.
+`./chroot.sh` is a helper script to chroot into the sdcard.
 The boot and root partitions will be automatically mounted and unmounted.